javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 Note the funny thing.
 The `forEach` function in the `Set` has 3 arguments: a value, then *again a value*, and then the target object.
 Indeed, the same value appears in the arguments twice.

-That's made for compatibility with `Map` where `forEach` has three arguments.
+That's for compatibility with `Map` where `forEach` has three arguments.

-The same methods as `Map` has for iterators are also supported:
+The same methods `Map` has for iterators are also supported:

 - `set.keys()` -- returns an iterable object for values,
 - `set.values()` -- same as `set.keys`, for compatibility with `Map`,